 Setting your reorder point too late defeats its purpose.

-Your reorder point is the last line of defense before you resort to using safety stock, and opening backorders.
-It keeps your safety stock in reserve for true emergencies only and makes sure that each material you use is reordered in line with their usage.
+Reorder point – is the last line of defense before you resort to using safety stock, and opening backorders.
+It keeps your safety stock in reserve for true emergencies only and makes sure that each material you use is reordered in line with its usage

 Reorder Point = (Average Daily Usage x Average Lead Time in Days) + Safety Stock